Start My Answer

 • The name of the creditor.

-Example: Portfolio Recovery Associates keeps calling and emailing Maria about a credit card debt she owed with US Bank.
-They claim that Maria owes more than $15,000 on her account, but Maria doesn't remember using the card enough to owe that much.
+Example: Portfolio Recovery Associates contacts Maria about a credit card debt she owed with US Bank.
+They state that Maria owes more than $15,000 on her account, but Maria doesn't remember using the card enough to owe that much.
 After some digging, Maria finds her old credit card statements and realizes that the correct amount was only around $1,500.
-Portfolio Recovery Associates mistakenly (or maybe intentionally) added a 0 to the debt amount.
+An additional zero was mistakenly added to the debt amount.
 Maria can send a Debt Validation Letter to Portfolio Recovery Associates to get them to verify the exact amount with documentation as proof.
-It turns out that Portfolio Recovery doesn't have the contracts and other documnets needed to prove the debt is valid, so they stop collection efforts.

-It’s best not to ignore communications from debt collectors.
+It’s best not to ignore communications from Portfolio Recovery Associates.
 When you first receive a notice that Portfolio Recovery is seeking to recover money from you, ask for a validation of the debt.
 Under federal regulations, you have up to 30 days to request that Portfolio Recovery provides the information that confirms you owe the debt.

 Validating the debt confirms that the company has full ownership of your obligation.
-You can also make other requests of Portfolio Recovery that can be beneficial if you intend to fight the claim.
+You can also make other requests of Portfolio Recovery Associates that can be beneficial to reaching a resolution toward the debt collection matter..

 • A request to notify the credit bureaus that you dispute the debt